-There’s a place that I visited once, that always stands out in my mind when I think of where I’ve been in my life and dream of what’s ahead.
-It’s a quaint little village that sits high up on a cliff, carved by the wild ocean waves of the western Atlantic waters.
+There’s a place that I visited once that always stands out in my mind, when I think of where I’ve been in my life and dream of what’s ahead.
+It’s a quaint little village that sits high up on a cliff, carved out by the wild ocean waves of the western Atlantic waters.
 The people are warm and hospitable, opening their doors to young travelers with a glass of Sherry and slice of home-baked heaven.
 It must be the breathtaking view of this side of the world that keeps them humble; it certainly awestruck me and left an indelible impression on my soul.
 The place is Sagres, Portugal, the southwestern-most point of Europe and if you’re lucky, on a clear day you can see as far as Gibraltar.

 Well-traveled and handy

 I always think about traveling through Portugal and that time of my life, what it felt like to look out over the vast blueness of sea and sky from that vantage point.
 Life could not be more different now, nor could I be any happier.
 If you asked me years ago to tell you about myself, I would have said I love to travel: backpacking my way around Europe, sailing the shores of the Netherlands, long weekend trips to islands (St. Maarten being my favorite!)… I thrived on the adventure of living in different places, seeking out unique little cities to explore, meeting people and sharing stories.